This article was updated in July 2022.

-Marketing events are an effective tool for facilitating the achievement of your company’s goals.
+Company events are an effective tool for facilitating the achievement of your company’s goals.
 Event marketing is a proven strategy that’s gaining popularity, but pushback from leadership, especially when marketing budgets are tight, can happen.

 Recent research by Bizzabo shows that 50% of companies are allocating more than 21% of their marketing budgets toward organizing events, but 42% of event marketers still have a hard time proving ROI.

 Company events are a powerful marketing channel for increasing brand awareness and building community with customers and prospects.
 A well-executed company event can build customer loyalty, produce a variety of evergreen content, introduce prospects to a brand and company culture, and get the right people in the same room to close a deal.

 A company event doesn't have to a huge three-day conference.
 There are a lot of great options that can be customized to specific business goals.